sfc-gh-sschaefer/guidewire_cda/README.md

 ## Purpose
 - **To Demonstrate a best practice method to ingest data from GuideWire CDA**
+- **This Demo Repo does not use an actual GW CDA data source**
+- A dummy GW CDA source is created as part of this demo

 ## How to Use This Repo